anishkumar2097/CalculateCricketScore/README.md

-# CalculateCricketScore-A simple app to calculate score by adding runs .Project as a part of Android Basics Nanodegree at Udacity.
+# CalculateCricketScore-A simple app to calculate score by adding runs .
+Project as a part of Android Basics Nanodegree at Udacity.

 Features
 LinearLayout